amirgro/parambola/README.md

-# paramanager
+# parambula
-A chrome extension for adding and managing your favorite query params
+A chrome extension for toggling your favorite query params